[Sir Graham Brady in the Chair]

 I thank my hon.
 Friend for his intervention.
 I agree with him entirely about the marketisation of the bus sector, and the pressures that that has put on bus drivers and the hours that they work, and the pay and working conditions that they suffer as a result.
 Of course, that does not apply to tube drivers, for whom that has not been allowed to happen.
 We have seen widening divergence in tube driver and bus driver pay in the capital; it is a good example of what has been allowed to happen through marketisation of local bus services.
 I thank my hon.
 Friend for coming today.
 I know that many others hoped to be here, and were it not for the by-election in Peterborough, I am sure a great many more would have been here.
 Unfortunately, that is just a scheduling problem.

 When I met Brake, the road safety charity, it was extremely impressed by the campaign and put its full support behind it, as did London Bus Watch.
-Mr Brady, you will not be surprised to learn that many bus drivers have approached me to share their stories and the reality of what is happening under existing legislation.
+Sir Graham, you will not be surprised to learn that many bus drivers have approached me to share their stories and the reality of what is happening under existing legislation.
 Across the country, their responses have been clear and consistent.
 For example, a bus driver in Cornwall drives on a route longer than 50 km, so it should come under strict EU rules for long-distance drivers, but the local company exploits a loophole and splits the route into three, so that the same driver can continue the route and they do not have to comply with EU working hours restrictions—a simple example of how companies work the system.
 In Liverpool, a driver who used to work for Stagecoach said that drivers were regularly forced to work 12-hour shifts day after day, which caused fatigue.
 There are many other examples, but time does not permit me to give them.

 There is also concern about who enforces legislation.
 What are the roles, and how are the Driver and Vehicle Standards Agency and the traffic commissioners resourced?
 It is disturbing, and may come as a surprise, that very few councils and local authorities have any bus safety data at all.
 Following a Freedom of Information Act application by one of the campaign groups, 46 of the 74 councils and local authorities approached said they had absolutely no bus safety data; eight said they did, and 24 are yet to respond.
 There is clearly much to do.